devx-cafe/git-phlow/docs/documentation.md

 **description**

 deliver is the command used to hand over the work you just commited with `wrapup`.
 Checkout the issue branch you need to deliver and run the command.
 This will push local branch to the repository and prefixed it with `ready/`.
-On the repository it is ready to be integrated automatically into the integration branch, if a CI server is configured [see workflow].
+On the repository it is ready to be integrated automatically into the integration branch, if a CI server is configured [see workflow](/docs/workflow.md).
 When delivered, local branches will be prefixed with `delivered/`

+using the `--local` option will integrate the branch locally and push the changes on the integration branch
 ```sh
 git status
 # On branch 18-ai-is-now-conscious